back

 To help you get a better understanding of exactly how these loans work, here is an example:

 Suppose you take out a simple interest loan for $5,000 with an annual interest rate of 23%, and your first monthly payment is due in 30 days.
-From here, you will need this formula which you can use to calculate simple interest:
+From here, you will need this formula to calculate how you pay interest:

 $94.52 is only your interest payment, any more than will go towards paying off the principal.
 For example, let’s say your monthly minimum payments are $200.
 For your first payment, $94.52 will go towards interest, and $105.48 will go towards the principal balance.
 So your new principal amount will be 4,894.52, which you can then use to calculate your next payment and so on.